Hall of Fame Exit Polling

 Partisanship of Congressional Districts and States

 Each congressional district and state's base partisanship, as measured in five different ways: FiveThirtyEight partisan lean, Cook Political Report PVI, and 2016, 2012, and 2008 presidential election results in the district calculated by Daily Kos Elections.
+Also includes Census and other data, such as how suburban each congressional district is.
 Articles analyzing this data set: None

 PPP Polls on MLB Fandom